 The Mines Division is one of the 5 main Divisions that make up the Ministry of Mines, Energy and Rural Electrification.
 The Mines Division has the full responsibility for executing and administering the Mines and Minerals Act and its Regulations.
 Apart from the Directorate Office, there are 3 other sections in the Mines Division that fulfil its responsibilities and obligations.
 These sections include the Tenement Section, the Inspectorate and Monitoring Section and the Economic Geology Section.

 The Tenement Section of the Mines Division is responsible for the management of all exploration tenements, administration and facilitating of mineral rights and updating of tenement maps.
+The section use the Mining Cadastre Administration System (MCAS) to manage applications and licenses.
+The MCAS system automatically publish key license information to the MMERE Online Repository Portal

 The Section’s scope of duties include facilitating applications for the following mineral rights which are then forwarded to the Mines and Minerals Board for approval and recommendations to the Minister: